justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

     },
 ```

-Which is visualized on the image below.
+The expression aboce is visualized on the image below.

 ![](./screenshots/xss_regex.png)